Rapper Craig Mack dies at 46

 He said Mack had devoted his life to God and because of that he no longer felt comfortable rapping.

-Burrowes said "Flava in Your Ear" producer Easy Mo Bee had been in touch with Mack a few weeks ago, sending him some new tracks and hoping to convince Mack to return to music where he could focus on his love for God in new raps.
+Burrowes said "Flava in Ya Ear" producer Easy Mo Bee had been in touch with Mack a few weeks ago, sending him some new tracks and hoping to convince Mack to return to music where he could focus on his love for God in new raps.

 "Craig never got back to him," Burrowes said.